cea-hpc/modules/doc/source/module.rst

  Module tags applying to the loaded modules are reported along the module name they are associated to (see `Module tags`_ section).

+ Module variants selected on the loaded modules are reported along the module name they belong to (see `Module variants`_ section).

  A *Key* section is added at the end of the output in case some elements are reported in parentheses or chevrons along module name or if some graphical rendition is made over some outputed elements.
 This *Key* section gives hints